 See how the suturing technique explained is basically the same as those in the instructional videos before?

 The basic process is the same; give or take a couple of personal flourishes!

-Practising surgery techniques doesn’t need to be complicated.
+Practicing surgery techniques doesn’t need to be complicated.
 You can start at any stage of your education.

-All you need is a needle, holder, forceps and thread.
+All you need is a needle, holder, forceps, and thread.
 As well as something to cut and suture that’s not a real patient.

 Born and raised in the UK, Will went into medicine late (31) after a career in digital marketing and journalism.
 He’s into football (soccer), learned Spanish after 5 years in Spain, and has had his work published all over the web.
 Read more.